-Falls In The Construction Industry Safety Toolbox Talk
+Falls In Construction Safety Talk

 In 2018 OSHA published its Fatal Four top causes of construction fatalities citing falls as number one.
 Falls on the job site accounted for over ⅓ or 33.5% of all construction fatalities and rank second for non-fatal injuries in 2018.
 Let’s review some important best practices you can use today to help prevent falls at your job site.